10 Best Herbal Tinctures For Sore Eyes

 euphrasia officinalis tincture

-Euphrasia officinalis, commonly known as eyebright, is a traditional herbal remedy widely used in tincture form to support eye health.
+Euphrasia officinalis, commonly known as eyebright, is a traditional herbal remedy widely used in tincture form to soothe sore and irritated eyes.